Skip to main content

 // This function is typically used in scenarios where a media player or content delivery system supports multiple audio tracks for a single piece of media.

-// It allows the application to determine which language options are available to the user.
+// It allows the application to determine which language options are available to the user, including information about track roles such as audio descriptions.

 // If no audio languages are available or the information cannot be retrieved, an empty list is returned.